kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 know that this has succeeded?
 -->

-- **Introduce an opt-in for group-based PDBs:** Add a new boolean field `usepodGroups` to the `PodDisruptionBudget.spec`.
+- **Introduce an opt-in for group-based PDBs:** Add a new boolean field `usePodGroups` to the `PodDisruptionBudget.spec`.
 - **Define availability for pod groups:** Allow application owners to define PDBs for multi-pod replicas (as defined by the `Workload` API) rather than individual pods.
-- **Update eviction logic:** When `usepodGroups: true` is set on a PDB, the eviction logic will use the `Workload` and `PodGroup` definitions (linked by `pod.spec.workload.name`) for grouping and calculating availability.
+- **Update eviction logic:** When `usePodGroups: true` is set on a PDB, the eviction logic will use the `Workload` and `PodGroup` definitions (linked by `pod.spec.workload.name`) for grouping and calculate availability of groups.
-- **Maintain compatibility:** Ensure that common cluster operations that respect PDBs, such as `kubectl drain` and node drains initiated by `cluster-autoscaler`, follow the group-based disruption budgets when opted in.
+- **Maintain compatibility:** Ensure that common cluster operations that respect PDBs, such as `kubectl drain` and node drains initiated by `cluster-autoscaler`, follow group-based disruption budgets when enabled.
-- **Preserve existing functionality:** For backward compatibility, the behavior of PDBs that do not set `usepodGroups: true` will be unchanged.
+- **Preserve existing functionality:** For backward compatibility, the behavior of PDBs without `usePodGroups: true` will be unchanged.

 ### Non-Goals